Skip to main content

 Figure 17.9: Selecting motif location: the greedy algorithm will always pick the most probable location for the motif.
 The EM algorithm will take an average while Gibbs Sampling will actually use the probability distribution given by Z to sample a motif in each step

-This page titled 17.7: Comparing different Methods is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.7: Comparing different Methods is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.